Does AI Therapy Actually Work? What the Latest Research Says

 Traditional therapy costs $100 to $250 per session in the US without insurance.
 AI therapy apps typically range from free to $20 per month.
 AI Therapy App offers a free trial followed by $7.99 per month or $59.99 per year, making evidence-based mental health support accessible to people who face financial barriers to traditional care.

 Important Disclaimer: AI Therapy App is an AI-powered mental health support tool.
 It is not a replacement for professional clinical care, diagnosis, or treatment.
-It is not a doctor, therapist, or licensed healthcare provider.
 If you are experiencing severe symptoms, suicidal thoughts, or a mental health crisis, please contact a licensed professional or call 988 (Suicide & Crisis Lifeline) immediately.
-Always consult with a healthcare provider about your treatment plan.